CDrummond/essentia-analyzer/README.md

 * `threads` Number of threads to use during analysis phase.
 This controls how many calls to `ffmpeg` are made concurrently, and how many concurrent tracks essentia is asked to analyse.
+* `normalize` if set to true, then artist and album tags are converted to lower case, dots and brackets removed, etc.

 ## Credits